Blog: The Light of Aurora

 Time spent playing outdoors strengthens the child’s physical body.
 Stories engage students and provide nourishment for the child’s soul life.
 Rhythmic lessons calm the child’s nervous system so that they are better prepared to focus.
 A child who is gifted with an education that nourishes body, soul and mind, radiates strong health and becomes a wellspring of life-giving energy.
 They, in turn, become a source of healing in the world.
 The healing qualities of a Waldorf education are the light of Aurora.

-Sarah Battles Franklin, Parent Tot and Grades teacher at Aurora Waldorf School.
-M. Ed.
-Sunbridge College, B.S.
-Elementary Education SUNY Geneseo.
-Graduate of Green Meadow Waldorf School.
+Sarah Battles Franklin, has been an Early Childhood and Grades teacher at Aurora Waldorf School.
+She received her M. Ed. from Sunbridge College, and her B.S.
+Elementary Education from SUNY Geneseo.
+Sarah is also a graduate of Green Meadow Waldorf School.